apache/directory-site/source/api/internal-design-guide/4-asn1.md

 * A _Grammar_
 * A _Container_
 * A _StateEnum_
-* A message interface and implementation which will contaion the decoded message
+* A message interface and implementation which will contain the decoded message
 * and optionally a _Factory_ (for controls and extended operations)

 The _Grammar_ describes the transitions and actions of the state machine used to decode a message.
 Note that the actions can be stored in separate classes.